OUCHUNYU/framewut/README.md

 (There's a bit of a caveat I should mention regarding the below requests tests.
 In observing multiple runs, I've noticed that the results are a bit unpredictable.
 While I chose a remote endpoint -- a 404 on Google -- that I feel should be relatively stable/responsive, other factors like network come into play here.)

-Basically, it appears that sync and async fare about the same.
+Basically, sync and async seem to fare about the same.

 ```
 # gevent